glueops-rip/glueops-dev-old/docs/hello-world.md

       - name: Build, Tag and Push Docker Image to GHCR
         uses: GlueOps/github-actions-build-push-containers@v0.1.2
 ```

 :::tip
-GlueOps only supports container images published to supported registry.
-As a happy path we have provide this [Custom Action to push Docker images to GitHub Container Registry](https://github.com/marketplace/actions/build-docker-image-and-push-to-ghcr).
+GlueOps only supports container images published to the supported registry.
+As a happy path, we have provided this [Custom Action to push Docker images to GitHub Container Registry](https://github.com/marketplace/actions/build-docker-image-and-push-to-ghcr).
 :::

+## Step 3: Define Environments

-3. Define the different environments your application will be deployed to.
-For this example, we'll use three environments: prod, stage and uat.
-The structure will be now look like this:
+In this step, we'll define the different environments your application will be deployed to.
+For this example, we'll use three environments: `prod`, `stage`, and `uat`.
+Organize your repository structure as follows:

 ```
 .